 Don’t use opposing colors.

-When you use too much contrast between colors, your readers don’t know what color is more important.
-The color now competes with the data and does not move the information forward.
-Readers have sensory overload.
-Instead, pick either a cool or warm color palette that complements your client’s brand colors.
+When using too much contrast between colors, it can be difficult for readers to determine which color is more important.
+This creates a competing effect with the data and does not move the information forward, instead, causing sensory overload.
+Instead, choose a cool or warm color palette that complements your client’s brand colors.

 Use shades of the same color.

-When creating charts, try to keep them simple but visually stimulating to the mind.
-By using different shades of the same color, readers won’t be distracted by the overuse of color and instead focus on the data.
-Be shuttle with the shading scale, and don’t abruptly change from shade to shade.
+Try to keep your charts simple, but visually stimulating.
+By using different shades of the same color, readers won’t be distracted by overuse of color and instead focus on the data.
+Be subtle with the shading scale, and don’t abruptly change from shade to shade.
 Use the color process of gradients.

-For instance, don’t color one chart orange and then color the other chart purple.
-By keeping the same color palette, you make your report cohesive, making it easier to read the data you are presenting.
-If readers understand what color represents, they won’t have to reeducate themselves every time they turn the page or look at another metric.
+Make sure to select a color palette and use it throughout the entire report.
+Don’t color one chart orange and then color another chart purple.
+Keeping the same color palette makes your report cohesive, making it easier to read the data you are presenting.
+By using consistent colors, readers won’t have to re-educate themselves every time they turn the page or look at another metric.

 Use bright colors to highlight necessary data.

-Having a consistent bright color to distinguish essential data from the rest will help clients focus on the information you want to bring to their attention.
-I usually use their brand color to do this.
+Having a consistent bright color to distinguish important data from the rest will help clients focus on the information you want to bring to their attention.
+Use your client’s brand color if possible.

 Avoid relying on color alone for legends.